 How to Send a Message on Facebook

 This dialog box has only two fields for you to fill out: a To field and a message box where you type the text of your message.
-If you’re used to using e-mail, this may strike you as a little odd because it doesn’t have a cc, bcc, or subject line.
+If you’re used to using e-mail, this may strike you as a little odd because it doesn’t have a Cc, Bcc, or subject line.

-You can send a message to someone’s e-mail address if they aren’t yet on Facebook.
-Simply type the full e-mail address.
-Separate multiple e-mail addresses with commas or semicolons.
+You can send a message to people’s e-mail addresses if they aren’t yet on Facebook (although if they aren’t yet, it’s truly their loss).
+Simply type the full e-mail address into the To field.
+Separate multiple e-mail addresses with commas.

-Type your message into the message box.
-Three icons beneath the message box represent features that are entirely optional and fairly infrequently used, but just in case, here’s what they are:
+Two icons beneath the message box represent features that are entirely optional and infrequently used, but just in case, here’s what they are:

 Add Files: Much as it does in many e-mail programs, the paperclip icon signifies attaching files to a message.
 Clicking the icon opens an interface for searching and selecting files from your computer’s hard drive.
 You can attach photos, videos, documents, and so on.